Tunts/guidelines/README.md

 - 2 - Clone your fork
 - 3 - Create a branch
 - 4 - Run `npm install`
-- 5 - More info can be found in the [wiki](https://github.com/Tunts/guidelines/wiki)
+- 5 - Keep `grunt watch` running while you develop
 - 6 - Happy coding

+More info can be found in the [wiki](https://github.com/Tunts/guidelines/wiki)

 Make the deliver
 ================